 Participate regularly in Twitter Chats to learn from others all over the world.
 I have participated in chats where participants have said things that resonated with me for days.

 Collaborate with your colleagues by inviting them in for a lesson and asking for feedback.
 Study research with your colleagues and discuss how you can better follow researched best practices.

 Advocate for Professional Learning

-Take risks and try out what you are learning and take note of the results you are seeing.
+Take risks and try out what you are learning and take note of the results.
 Find ways to bring professional learning to other meetings in your school.
 For example, during PLC meetings advocate for spending less time looking at data and more time learning together.
-During faculty meetings create teams of teachers who have similar interests that they want to explore together and have this be a time of deep collegial conversations.
+During faculty meetings create teams of teachers who have similar interests that they want to explore together.
+Have faculty meetings be a time of deep collegial conversations on the chosen topics.
 Be a leader by helping to think of ways that professional development time can be more about school-wide professional learning.

 Regie reminds us that we need to make time for what is important and let go of some of the other things.
 What can be more important than exploring what will be most effective when working with our students?

 This is the second post as part of Reading By Example’s Summer book club on Literacy Essentials: Engagement, Excellence, and Equity for All Learners by Regie Routman.
 Please click the link if you would like to read my first Summer book club post – How to Inspire a Love for Learning.